Windows 10 deployment scenarios

 The following tables summarize various Windows 10 deployment scenarios.
 The scenarios are each assigned to one of three categories.

 Modern deployment methods are recommended unless you have a specific need to use a different procedure.
-These methods are supported with existing tools such as Microsoft Deployment Toolkit (MDT) and Microsoft Endpoint Configuration Manager.
+These methods are supported with existing tools such as Microsoft Deployment Toolkit (MDT) and Microsoft Configuration Manager.
 These methods are discussed in detail on the Modern Desktop Deployment Center.

 Once you have deployed Windows 10 in your organization, it is important to stay up to date by creating a deployment plan for Windows 10 feature updates.